+A decrease in wind speed.
 A decrease in wind speed means that there will be a change in temperature and precipitation patters.
 Wind is important in precipitation as it mixes temperature and creates conditions for the formation of thunderstorms and hail.